 - Begin in a comfortable sitting position with your eyes open or closed.
 Take a few gentle breaths here, checking in with yourself and noticing how you are feeling in this moment. - Now open your eyes if you'd like to and take a look around at all of the members of this class.
-Just like you, they want to be safe, healthy, and happy. - Close your eyes if it's comfortable or rest them on one spot.
+Just like you, they want to be safe, healthy, and happy. - on one spot.
 Picture all of your classmates in your mind and let's practice kind thoughts for them to build our kindness muscles.
 After I say the words out loud, take a deep breath and repeat after me in a whisper or silently.